rbuerki/codebook/README.md

   bounds based on a defined conficence level.

-### linRegModel_class.py
+### baseline_regressor.py

-`linRegModel`: Linear Regression class based on sklearn for applying and evaluating linear models.
-Needs a sklearn linReg model object as input.
+`BaselineRegression`: Regression class based on sklearn for applying and evaluating different models.
+Needs a sklearn regression model object as input.

 _Basic functions:_
-- `go_quickDirty`: apply linear regression to unprepared / dirty data
+- `go_quickDirty`: Apply regression modelling to unprepared / dirty data.
+Preprocessing varies for tree-based and non-tree-based models.
-- `go_preprocessed`: apply linear regression to properly prepared data
+- `go_preprocessed`: Apply regression modelling to properly prepared data.

 _Evaluation:_
 - `plot_learning_curves`: Display learning curves based on n-fold cross validation.
+- `print_coef_weights`: Output estimates for coefficient weights and corresponding error for estimatores that have a coeff attribute (linear models)
+- `print_feature_weights`: Outputs feature weights for estimators that have a get_feature_weights() method (tree-based models)

+### baseline_classifier.py

+`BaselineClassification`: Classification class based on sklearn for applying and evaluating different models.
+Needs a sklearn classification model object as input.

+_Basic functions:_
+- `go_quickDirty`: Apply classification modelling to unprepared / dirty data.
+Preprocessing varies for tree-based and non-tree-based models.
+- `go_preprocessed`: Apply classification modelling to properly prepared data.

+_Evaluation:
+- `compare_to_naive:` Compute metrics for a naive baseline as a comparison to the results of our not so naive baseline.
+- `plot_learning_curves`: Display learning curves based on n-fold cross validation.
+- `plot_ROC_curve`: Plot area under the ROC-curve (ROC-AUC).
+- `print_classification_report`: ... name says it all ... print simple classification
+    report for evaluated model.
+- `print_confusion matrix`: Print and confusion matrix and detailed metrics for evaluated model.
-- `print_coef_weights`: Output estimates for coefficient weights and corresponding error.
-The error is calculated using bootstrap resamplings of the data.
+- `print_coef_weights`: Output estimates for coefficient weights and corresponding error for estimatores that have a coeff attribute (linear models)
+- `print_feature_weights`: Outputs feature weights for estimators that have a get_feature_weights() method (tree-based models)

 ## Install